 Both charities also shared the RMB 8,837 receipts from a series of Pop-Up Markets held across our China offices on RELX Cares Day itself.
 All items for the market were donated by RXers – including ‘blind boxes’ donated by the leadership team and home-made sweets and treats, which quickly sold out.

-While their China colleagues were stepping out for Stars and Rain, the UK’s Richmond office undertook a 700-minute Rowing Challenge in aid of Shooting Star Children Hospices.
-Since it began supporting Shooting Star in 2008, RX UK has raised £97,408.69 to support the hospices work caring for 700 babies, children and young people with life-limiting conditions.
+Whilst our China colleagues were stepping out for Stars and Rain, the UK’s Richmond office undertook a 700-minute Rowing Challenge in aid of Shooting Star Children Hospices.
+Since they began supporting Shooting Star in 2008, RX UK has raised £97,408.69 to support the hospices work caring for 700 babies, children and young people with life-limiting conditions.

 “This year our target was to collectively row 700 minutes - one minute for each of the 700 families that Shooting Star support” said UK Cares Champion, Sonia Gandhi.
 “We had a rowing machine in the hub, kindly provided by Nuffield Health Twickenham.
 By the end of the week, RXers collectively rowed 749 minutes.”